Why Does Bodily Fluid Like Semen Shine Under UV Light?

 Chemiluminescence: Detecting Blood

-A chemical called luminol (for the nerds, the IUPAC name is 5-Amino-2,3-dihydrophthalazine-1,4-dione) is frequently used to detect blood stains at a crime scene.
+A chemical called luminol (for the fellow nerds, the IUPAC name is 5-Amino-2,3-dihydrophthalazine-1,4-dione) is frequently used to detect blood stains at a crime scene.

 Luminol is a good detector of blood.
-According to one estimate, it can help detect 1 micro liter of blood in 1 liter of a solution!
-For comparison, a single drop of blood is 50 micro liters!
+According to one estimate, it can help detect 1 microliter of blood in 1 liter of a solution!
+For comparison, a single drop of blood is 50 microliters!

-Bodily fluids like saliva, semen and vaginal fluid do not require a chemical agent to make them emit light.
+Bodily fluids like saliva, semen, and vaginal fluid do not require a chemical agent to make them emit light.
 Instead, they fluoresce when exposed to the right (short) wavelength of light.

-In 1919, Dr. Wood found that UV-A light, what he called “black light”, could be useful in detecting certain bodily fluids.
-The technique caught and since then, the light has come to be known as “Wood’s light”.
+In 1919, physicist Robert Wood found that UV-A light, what he called “black light,” could be useful in detecting certain bodily fluids.
+The technique caught, and since then, the light has been known as Wood’s light or Wood’s lamp.

 Marks,Sperm,On,The,Bed,In,The,Blue,Light,Of

 Semen shining under black light.
-(Photo Credit : Pedal to the Stock/Shutterstock)
+(Photo Credit: Pedal to the Stock/Shutterstock)

 When semen is exposed to wavelengths between 430-470 nm (within the visible spectrum), it generates an orange fluorescence.
 This can be visualized by using a light filter to filter out all other wavelengths of light besides the fluorescing light.
 This prevents interference from other sources.